Notion

 Another state we want to sync is the user state.

-In the following example, we'll add a side effect that syncs with the value of the notion instance.
-If notion hasn't been set yet, then we'll skip subscribing to calm events until the notion instance is created.
+In the following example, we'll add a side effect that syncs with the value of the neurosity instance.
+If neurosity hasn't been set yet, then we'll skip subscribing to calm events until the neurosity instance is created.

 useEffect(() => {